 This section describes an optional binary format for the numerical portion under the [Network Data] and [Noise Data] keywords.
-A binary format is useful for large files as it can reduce memory storage requirements significantly compared to the same data represented in ASCII format.
+A binary format is useful for large files as it can reduce memory storage requirements 20 to 33 percent of the original significantly compared to the same data represented in ASCII data file format.